GIAC Response and Industrial Defense (GRID)

 What You Will Learn

 The course will empower students to understand their networked ICS environment, monitor it for threats, perform incident response against identified threats, and learn from interactions with the adversary to enhance network security.
-This process of monitoring, responding to, and learning from threats internal to the network is known as active defense, which is needed to counter advanced adversaries targeting ICS, as has been seen with malware such as STUXNET, HAVEX, CRASHOVERRIDE, and TRISIS.
-Students can expect to come out of this course with the ability to deconstruct targeted ICS attacks and fight these adversaries and others.
+This approach is important to being able to counter sophisticated threats such as those seen with malware including STUXNET, HAVEX, BLACKENERGY2, CRASHOVERRIDE, TRISIS/TRITON, and ransomware.
+In addition, the efforts are also critical to understanding and running a modern day complex automation environment and achieving root cause analysis for non cyber-related events that manifest over the network.
+Students can expect to come out of this course with core skills necessary for any ICS cybersecurity program.

 - How to perform ICS incident response focusing on security operations and prioritizing the safety and reliability of operations.

 - How ICS threat intelligence is generated and how to use what is available in the community to support ICS environments.
 The analysis skills you learn will enable you to critically analyze and apply information from ICS threat intelligence reports on a regular basis.

 - How to identify ICS assets and their network topologies and how to monitor ICS hotspots for abnormalities and threats.
 The course will introduce and reinforce methodologies such as ICS network security monitoring and approaches to reducing the control system threat landscape.